FC Barcelona – Real Madrid: Madrid Allow Barcelona Back In The Game (1-1)

 With Messi not able to play ninety minutes, Barcelona’s manager Ernesto Valverde still opted for his 4-3-3 system with Nélson Semedo and Jordi Alba as fullbacks and Gerard Piqué and Clement Lenglet as center-backs.
 The midfield has stabilized itself with Sergio Busquets, Arthur Melo and Ivan Rakitić getting the nod week in, week out.
 Up front, Malcom replaced Messi, Suárez played as the striker, and Coutinho took up his normal position on the left wing.

 Make no mistake about it: apart from Keylor Navas, this was also Real Madrid’s strongest eleven – as perceived by Santiago Solari.
-That it did not feature Casemiro, Isco, Bale and . . .
+That it did not feature Casemiro, Isco, Bale and Asensio might be a . . .